MultiCraft/repixture/mods/rp_sounds/API.md

 This mod gives you the node sounds.
 You need these helper functions to give nodes sounds.

+### Node sound functions

+These functions are functions for the node's `sounds` table.

-### Basic function syntax
+#### Basic syntax

-Every function returns a value that you can use to set the node's `sounds` argument with.
+Every node sound function returns a value that you can use to set the node's `sounds` argument with.
 You can choose between stone, dirt, sand, and other sounds.
 There is an optional argument `table` in which you can override the default sound table returned by this